-The American Academy of Pain Medicine suggests that more than 76.2 million people are living with chronic pain.
+The American Academy of Pain Medicine estimates that more than 76.2 million people are living with chronic pain.
 That means chronic pain impacts more people than diabetes, coronary heart disease and cancer combined.

 The impact of chronic pain is very real.
 When you are in pain, your heart rate increases, your blood pressure rises and you breathe faster.
 Constant discomfort can cause you to become sedentary or gain weight.
 You could injure other parts of the body by limping or moving awkwardly to try to decrease the pain.
 Chronic pain can also lead to loss of employment and income.
 Pain can also lead to depression, fear, isolation and anxiety.